Four Kinds of Horses: Background

-The song was originally conceived in 2015 when the founder of XL Recordings Richard Russell asked Peter Gabriel to make a song for his project "Everything Is Recorded".
+The song was originally conceived in 2015 when the founder of XL Recordings, Richard Russell, asked Peter Gabriel to make a song for his project "Everything Is Recorded".
 Russell had invited Gabriel to his recording studio to work on some ideas for the project.
 While in the studio, Gabriel came up with some chords, melodies and words on top of a groove he was working on with Russell, which would later become "Four Kinds of Horses".

 Gabriel said that the song "didn't altogether work" at this stage, in part because he was dissatisfied with the chorus, so he temporarily shelved the song.
 He had also felt that Russell's rhythm track was unsuitable with the direction that he wanted to take the song in.
 Gabriel later reworked the song with Katie May and placed particular attention on the song's groove and chorus.
 He tried between three and four different ideas before settling on some parts that he was pleased with, ultimately settling on track built upon "triplets, echoes and smaller sounds that suit[ed] this dreamy mood".

-As the track developed, a couple of things would influence the track, such as the Buddhist Parable of Four Kinds of Horses, which explain how a student can approach religious and spiritual practice.
-The song also shows themes of the "overlap of religion and peace on the one hand and violence and terrorism on the other."
-He also took further inspiration from a plot line in the film Paradise Now by Hany Abu-Assad where two characters receive training to commit a terrorist act, which also explored the mindsets of these individuals during their preparations.
+The Buddhist Parable of Four Kinds of Horses, which explain how a student can approach religious and spiritual practice, served as one of the influences for the song.
+"Four Kinds of Horses" also has themes of the "overlap of religion and peace on the one hand and violence and terrorism on the other."
+Gabriel took further inspiration from a plotline in the film Paradise Now by Hany Abu-Assad where two characters receive training to commit a terrorist act, which also explored the mindsets of these individuals during their preparations.

 The track also features Brian Eno, who previously worked with Gabriel on 1992's Us.
 Gabriel believed that Eno's synthesisers sounded like electric worms and felt that they "would make a great three dimensional wall paper of sound", so Gabriel asked Eno to create eleven additional similar-sounding parts.
 John Metcalfe contributed string arrangements and Gabriel's daughter Melanie sang backing vocals.